cfpb/curriculum-review-tool/INSTALL.md

 cfgov-refresh can be run in two ways: as part of a standard Python virtual environment or as a Docker Compose application.
-Regardless of which method you use, the `teachers_digital_platform` app must be installed in your Python environment.
+Regardless of which method you use, the `crtool` application must be installed in your Python environment.

 - If using a standard virtual environment, install the app with: